 Any traveller will tell you that it is impossible to condense 4 months of travelling into 10 easy-to-read points on a blog.
 The experiences described above do not even come close to describing what my life for 1/3 of the last year has been like, and I can only pray that life continues to be this amazing.

 So, a few things that didn’t make it on the list?

-Feeding a baby elephant in Chiang Mai; being ambushed by monkeys in the aptly named ‘Monkey Forest’ in Ubud; visiting butterfly farms, pepper plantations, caves, waterfalls, orchid farms and hill tribes; going snorkelling, fishing, cliff jumping and white water rafting; dipping my feet in hot springs; bathing in pure mineral water; having $3 massages on the beach; riding the bamboo train of Battambang; visiting a million temples (including ANGKOR WAT!!!); seeing the Grand Palace of Bangkok; ping pong shows, fire shows and bokator fights; wine tasting; holding an anaconda; sunsets; sunrises; watching traditional Balinese dance; visiting a crocodile farm; eating bullfrog, snake, beetle and scorpion; bringing in the Thai New Year by being chased by prostitutes with water pistols; dancing in Go Go bars; playing fire limbo; getting a bamboo tattoo; watching my first ever live football match; going to see some famous German house DJ perform and last but by no means least, watching Steve from Kodaline perform night after night in my local bar on Koh Rong.
+Feeding a baby elephant in Chiang Mai; being ambushed by monkeys in the aptly named ‘Monkey Forest’ in Ubud; visiting butterfly farms, pepper plantations, caves, waterfalls, orchid farms and hill tribes; going snorkelling, fishing, cliff jumping and white water rafting; dipping my feet in hot springs; bathing in pure mineral water; having $3 massages on the beach; riding the bamboo train of Battambang; visiting a million temples (including ANGKOR WAT!!!); seeing the Grand Palace of Bangkok; fire shows and bokator fights; wine tasting; holding an anaconda; sunsets; sunrises; watching traditional Balinese dance; visiting a crocodile farm; eating bullfrog, snake, beetle and scorpion; bringing in the Thai New Year by being chased by prostitutes with water pistols; dancing in Go Go bars; playing fire limbo; getting a bamboo tattoo; watching my first ever live football match; going to see some famous German house DJ perform and last but by no means least, watching Steve from Kodaline perform night after night in my local bar on Koh Rong.